KimmyLps/rapidfy-js/README.md

 4. Start the server by running `node app.js` in your terminal.

 ## Features
-- **Routing**: Rapidfy provides a flexible routing system that allows developers to define routes and handle HTTP requests effortlessly.
+- **Routing**: RapidfyJS provides a flexible routing system that allows developers to define routes and handle HTTP requests effortlessly.
 - **Middleware**: Easily implement middleware functions to handle common tasks such as authentication, logging, and error handling.
-- **Database Integration**: Rapidfy seamlessly integrates with popular databases, making it simple to interact with data and perform CRUD operations.
+- **Database Integration**: RapidfyJS seamlessly integrates with popular databases, making it simple to interact with data and perform CRUD operations.
 - **Template Engine**: The framework includes a built-in template engine that enables developers to create dynamic and reusable views.
-- **Error Handling**: Rapidfy provides comprehensive error handling capabilities, allowing developers to gracefully handle exceptions and display meaningful error messages to users.
+- **Error Handling**: RapidfyJS provides comprehensive error handling capabilities, allowing developers to gracefully handle exceptions and display meaningful error messages to users.
-- **Security**: With built-in security features, Rapidfy helps protect your application from common web vulnerabilities, such as cross-site scripting (XSS) and cross-site request forgery (CSRF).
+- **Security**: With built-in security features, RapidfyJS helps protect your application from common web vulnerabilities, such as cross-site scripting (XSS) and cross-site request forgery (CSRF).
 - **Testing**: The framework includes a testing suite that facilitates unit testing and ensures the reliability of your codebase.
-- **Extensibility**: Rapidfy is highly extensible, allowing developers to easily add custom functionality through plugins and extensions.
+- **Extensibility**: RapidfyJS is highly extensible, allowing developers to easily add custom functionality through plugins and extensions.

 ## Documentation
-For detailed documentation and examples, please refer to the [Rapidfy Documentation](https://rapidfy-docs.com).
+For detailed documentation and examples, please refer to the [RapidfyJS Documentation](https://rapidfy-js-docs.com).

 ## Contributing
 We welcome contributions from the community!
-If you have any ideas, bug reports, or feature requests, please submit them to our [GitHub repository](https://github.com/KimmyLps/rapidfy.git).
+If you have any ideas, bug reports, or feature requests, please submit them to our [GitHub repository](https://github.com/KimmyLps/rapidfy-js.git).

 ## License
-Rapidfy is released under the [MIT License](https://opensource.org/licenses/MIT).
+RapidfyJS is released under the [MIT License](https://opensource.org/licenses/MIT).